This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Testosterone — four facts about testosterone’s confusing interactions with the two above hormones include 1) elevated levels of testosterone promote weight loss; 2) testosterone inhibits the release of leptin in the body; 3) decreased levels of leptin promote weight gain; 4) both hormones have been observed to increase after HIIT.

-In addition, Health and Exercise Science researchers out of the University of Bath (UK) have shown that various hormone levels in individuals who participated in burst training resulted in:
+In addition, Health and Exercise Science researchers out of the University of Bath (UK) have shown that various hormone levels in individuals who participated in HIIT training resulted in:

-- Caused growth hormone (a hormone attributed to weight loss) to increase, which suggests that burst training affects other hormones in addition to ghrelin and leptin.
+- Caused growth hormone (a hormone attributed to weight loss) to increase, which suggests that interval training affects other hormones in addition to ghrelin and leptin.

 Just two from a myriad of research studies, it is becoming clearer than ever that high-intensity interval training is quite effective at curbing several appetite and weight gain hormones